 ## Saccades

 Between periods of fixation, the velocity of the eye increases rapidly as it makes a saccade towards the next point of fixation.
 The `saccade_VTI()` function will extract saccades using the velocity threshold algorithm described above.
 The resulting output provides details of each saccade, such as the timing of the saccade onset, duration, and the origin and terminus coordinates.
-As with the fixation algorithms, default parameters have been chosen, but can be adapted to fit the requirements of the user.
+As with the fixation algorithms, default parameters have been chosen but they can be adapted to fit the requirements of the researcher.

 ```{r}